jackyzha0/jackyzha0.github.io/content/thoughts/ephemereal content.md

 One of the things that keeps face-to-face friendships strong is the [nature of shared experience](http://psycnet.apa.org/psycinfo/2001-00651-001): you laugh together; you dance together; you gape at the hot-dog eaters on Coney Island together.

+> The internet is often hailed for bringing people closer together.
+The apparent collapse of the physical space between users is achieved by slashing down the time between the moment in which a message is sent and received, until it’s close to real time.
+For millions of years, the only real-time communication we’ve had as a species involved physical presence.
+Thus, real-time digital communication makes us feel physically close (from [[thoughts/neutrality#Net Neutrality|The Neutrality Pyramid]])

 ### video
 * movies
 * vlogs